101 ETF Lessons Every Financial Advisor Should Learn

 Bottom Line: Long/short products can be used to dampen portfolio volatility.

-One of the more popular alternatives to market cap weighting that has popped up in recent years is a technique from Research Affiliates that involves determining what many see as a better indication of firm size.
+One of the more popular alternatives to market cap weighting that has popped up is a technique from Research Affiliates that involves determining what many see as a better indication of firm size.
 Rather than determining the allocation to a stock based on its price, RAFI weighting involves four “fundamental” factors: book value, revenue, cash flow, and dividends.
 There are a number of ETFs linked to RAFI indexes, including several from the PowerShares family.
-Some of these ETFs have delivered very impressive returns in recent years, thanks in large part to the unique weighting methodology.
+Some of these ETFs have delivered very impressive returns between 2008 and 2012, thanks in large part to the unique weighting methodology.